These are usually formed from calcium phosphate or calcium oxalate. Some people are more prone to these stones for genetic reasons.

 For oxalate stones avoid chips and soya.
 In theory berries, spinach, nuts, beetroot and rhubarb have oxalates but a 2014 study found there these did not increase the risk of kidney stoned and conversely higher intake of fruit and vegetables lowers the risk of kidney stones.

 The Amazonian herb, chanca piedra was found to eliminate stones in 94% of cases in one study.
 It also stops calcium oxalate stones being formed.

-In 2014 an Oxford University study found those who ate meat had a lower risk of being hospitalised with kidney stones and the more they ate the higher the risk.
+In 2014 an Oxford University study found those who ate meat had a higher risk of being hospitalised with kidney stones and the more they ate the higher the risk.
 Another study found fish to raise the risk as much as meat.
 Fruit and vegetables lower the risk as does drinking more water.

 Don’t stop calcium because calcium reduces oxalate absorption.
 Take extra calcium (500mg daily)